hadifar/dynamic-sparseness/README.md

 - Inference time benchmarking for dynamic sparseness (excluding cost of sparse-to-dense & dennse to sparse)
 - Original cuda implementation of dynamic sparseness
-- Mnist experiemnt
+- Mnist experiment
 - Language model experiments

-If you have any question, please send me an email.
+If you have any question, please send me an email or submit an issue.